 The mission of the Global Health Program within the Department of Obstetrics & Gynecology at Augusta University is to promote awareness of global health issues, support international medical and surgical experiential learning, and foster healthcare collaboration through a comprehensive educational .

-The Department of Obstetrics & Gynecology is proud to offer a remarkable opportunity for global health education in partnership with CerviCusco, Augusta University's Global Health Center.
+The Department of Obstetrics & Gynecology is proud to offer a remarkable opportunity for global health education in partnership with CerviCusco, a Peruvian registered non-governmental organization.
 The program began in July 2012 with the following objectives: provide coursework for concentrated learning within the discipline of global health; provide comprehensive experiential learning opportunities in Women's Health within an underserved area, utilizing available resources in an effort to serve the community and reduce disease burden; and build relationships for collaboration in academics, clinical practice, and research.
 The integration of global health with experiential learning at an international site improves the quality of education of our residents.
 Global health education and international experiences impact future opportunities and career pathways for all participants.

-Residents entering our residency program will gain knowledge on important issues in global women's health, including up to six weeks on an international rotation in Cusco, Peru.
+Residents entering our residency program will gain knowledge on important issues in global women's health, including up to four to six weeks on an international rotation in Cusco, Peru.
 The experiential learning environment may include clinical care of patients at CerviCusco, local hospitals, and on campaigns around the region of Cusco.
 While residents will participate in all aspects of women's health care at the international practice sites within Peru, the program remains flexible regarding the educational experience and patient exposure.
 Residents may participate in both ambulatory or inpatient care of patients, including obstetrics and gynecologic surgery as available.
 In addition, residents participate in telemedicine in the form of cytopathology conference under the direction of CerviCusco staff in conjunction with faculty from Harvard.
 Augusta University has clinical faculty in Peru dedicated to the education and supervision of our residents.
 The Global Health Program meets all of the requirements of the ACGME, including rotation-specific educational goals and objectives, on-site faculty for the provision of resident supervision, and strict adherence to the duty hours restrictions.
 Although Spanish fluency is not mandatory, residents are encouraged to learn some Spanish to improve the educational experience.
 However, many patients speak only the native Quechua.
-The Department provides residents with computer based Spanish language instruction if needed.

 Why choose Peru for a global health initiative?